DLN RESEARCH SCHOOL 2023

-This summer school is in collaboration with Digital Life Norway (DLN)
+This summer research school is in collaboration with Digital Life Norway (DLN)

 Welcome to the summer school “Interpretability in Deep Learning”, organised by the DLN centres!